Musiah Review: "Finished the Musiah Piano Course and Loved Every Minute"

 A few days later, I signed up for Musiah.
 Last week I finished the course.
 And I loved every minute of it.

-Just after I started the program I wrote a little review for this site [Musiah Review: So Grateful To Have Found Musiah Piano Lessons].
+Just after I started the program I wrote a little review for this site [the above review].
 Even though I was only a few weeks in, I quickly understood that the real benefit of the Musiah method is the fact that you never stand still.
 There’s always something new to learn, it’s always a bit challenging (but not too much) and it’s done the proper way.
 There are no gimmicks here.
-You learn the notes, the fingering and the tempo with old-school rigour.
+You get authentic piano lessons for adults that teach the notes, the fingering and the tempo with old-school rigour.

 It’s still fun though.
-I learned using the ‘pure’ mode (I’ll leave the story for the kids), but I got truly sucked in by the desire to pass tests and win stars.
+I learned using the Adults' mode (I'll leave the story for the kids), but I got truly sucked in by the desire to pass tests and win stars.

 In those early days I would sometimes listen ahead at the songs in later levels.
 It’s nice to know what you might one day be able to play.
 They sounded impossible to someone struggling with Jingle Bells.
 But one by one I knocked them all off.
 I found I was spending an hour to 90 minutes a day practicing.